yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/3D Representation & Reconstruction/3-NeRF/2-Shape-Encode-Control/README.md

 ## Introduction

-We hope to enable users to perform user-controlled shape deformation in the scene.
+**[Background]** The recently rising advances of implicit volumetric representation blew us away in capturing 3D structures.
+Among these works, neural radiance fields (NeRF) utilize a volume rendering technique to render implicit neural representations (INR) for high-quality novel view synthesis, providing an ideal representation for 3D content.

+**[Task]** Editing NeRF (e.g., deforming the shape or changing the appearance color) is an extraordinarily challenging but valuable task that energizes more exciting applications (e.g., 3D content re-creation).
+Hope to support users editing the attributes of 3D shape, and resulting photo-realistic rendering from novel views.

-our control should be operated on the whole 3D shape, thus we can synthesizes the novel view images of the edited scene without re-training the network.
+**[Obstacles]** Unlike 2D image manipulation, multi-view dependency of 3D objects makes it more difficult.
+The editing or control will be directly operated on the whole 3D representation, thus we can synthesize the novel view images of the edited scene without re-training the network.

-support user to edit the attributes of 3D shape, and resulting photo realistic rendering from novel views.

-What we can control:

-- color editing
-- object translation and rotation
+## Methods & Literature

+The core is to disentangle the latent shape and appearance code, different code determines different result.

+To be solved:

-- shape deformation
+- more freedom in shape manipulation

-核心是解耦出shape and appearance，用不同的 latent code来表示，这样就可以做到根据code生成。

-Category-Level NeRF
+- fast inference
+- friendly interactive manner

+Conditional NeRF: train NeRF on a category of shapes and enables manipulation via latent space interpolations utilizing the pre-trained models.

+### CLIP